Reducing log messages on the client

 Detecting table bloat in PostgreSQL

-If your PostgreSQL database is purely maintained (lack of VACUUM) or badly structured, you might face some table bloat.
-UPDATE […]
+If your PostgreSQL database is badly structured, you might face some table bloat.
+Figure out if a table is bloated or not.

 Functions: The most widely ignored performance tweak